 She created a Private Museum for the Emilio Pucci Archives in Tuscany at the family’s estate in 2011.

-She is a VP and board member of Altagamma, board member of Polimoda Srl, Salini Impregilo, Sotheby’s International Council, Palazzo Strozzi Foundation Usa and member of steering committee of Ente Cassa di Risparmio Firenze.
+She is a Vice President and Board Member of Altagamma, board member of Polimoda Srl, Salini Impregilo, Sotheby’s International Council, Palazzo Strozzi Foundation Usa and member of steering committee of Ente Cassa di Risparmio Firenze.

-In 2010, she was honoured with the degree of “Chevalier des Arts et des Lettres” by the Minister of the French Culture, Frédéric Mitterand.
+In 2010, she was honoured with the degree of “Chevalier des Arts et des Lettres” by the Minister of the French Culture, Frédéric Mitterrand.

 She is married to Alessandro Castellano and mother of three children, Larissa, Tancredi and Zénaide.